-Two campuses, one community.
+Two colleges, one community.
 Bennies and Johnnies share a joint academic program and a vibrant social life.

 See the video.
 Campus overview.